Prince Philip Dental Hospital

-The Prince Philip Dental Hospital (PPDH) (菲臘牙科醫院) is a dental teaching hospital in Sai Ying Pun, Hong Kong.
+The Prince Philip Dental Hospital (菲臘牙科醫院; PPDH) is a dental teaching hospital in Sai Ying Pun, Hong Kong.
 It houses the Faculty of Dentistry of the University of Hong Kong and is governed by the Prince Philip Dental Hospital Ordinance.

 History

 Government Civil Hospital 1849–1937

 Government Civil Hospital was opened in 1849 on this site to provide Western medical care.
 The first hospital was destroyed by a typhoon in 1874 and relocated to new site at the former Hotel d'Europe and Central Police Barracks on Hollywood Road.
 The second site burned down in 1878.
 A third site was acquired in 1879 by relocating to the old Lock Hospital and remained there until it closed for good in 1937 after the opening of the Queen Mary Hospital.

 Sai Ying Pun Hospital 1937–1978

 After 1937, the site was repurposed to handle infectious diseases as Sai Ying Pun Hospital and closed by 1978.
 This second hospital was demolished to make way for the current Dental Hospital.